 \subsubsection{Image-based Fingerprints}

-We denote the image/text encoder of the \lip{} model for language $A$ as $A^{\op{img}}$ and $A^{\op{txt}}$, respectively.
+We denote the image/text encoder of the \lip{} model for language $A$ as $A^{\op{img}}$ and $A^{\op{txt}}$.
 Similarly, we define $B^{\op{img}}$ and $B^{\op{txt}}$ for language $B$.
-The critical advantage of the \lip{} model is the access to the shared embedding space where an image $g_i$ and the corresponding word ($a_i$ or $b_i$) are aligned.
-The key idea of our method is to utilize this embedding space for each source/target language to find the bilingual word mapping.
-Specifically, given $d$ images $\{g_1, \cdots, g_d\}$, we define a $d-$dimensional vector (called a \textbf{fingerprint}) for each word, representing how this word is aligned with each image on the embedding space provided by \lip{}.
-We couple words $a_i$ and $b_i$ if their fingerprints are highly similar.
+The critical advantage of the \lip{} model is the access to the shared embedding space aligning image $g_i$ and its corresponding word ($a_i$ or $b_i$). \ours{} utilizes this embedding space of each source/target language to find the bilingual mapping.